Séamus Ó Grianna: Biography

-Born to Feidhlimidh Mac Grianna and Máire Eibhlín Néillín Ní Dhomhnaill into a family of poets and storytellers in Ranafast, County Donegal, he attended local primary school until the age of 14.
-He spent several years at home and as a seasonal worker in Scotland.
-He attended an Irish language summer college in 1910 and taught for a while for the Gaelic League.
-He trained formally as a teacher in St. Patrick's College, Dublin, 1912–14, and taught mostly in County Donegal until 1920.
+Born to Feidhlimidh Mac Grianna and Máire Eibhlín Néillín Ní Dhomhnaill into a family of poets and storytellers in Ranafast, County Donegal.
+He attended local primary school until the age of 14.
+He spent several years at home and as a seasonal worker in Scotland where he was introduced to the poetry of Robbie Burns and decided to become a teacher.
+He attended the Gaelic League's Coláiste Uladh Irish language summer college in Gortahork in 1910.
+He trained formally as a teacher in St. Patrick's College, Dublin,' graduating in 1914, and was initially assigned as a teacher in Killskeery, Co.
+Tyrone.
+The following year in 1915, he replaced Peadar O'Donnell as the teacher on Inishfree off the coast of County Donegal.
+His last post as a teacher was in Lettercaugh near Loughanure.
+In 1920 he quit teaching to move to Dublin as a promoter of the First Dáil and the Irish language.